JuliaLang/julia/doc/manual/getting-started.rst

 -  Julia's ``svd`` returns singular values as a vector instead of as a full diagonal matrix.
 -  In Julia, ``...`` is not used to continue lines of code.
--  The variable "ans" is set to the value of the last expression issued on the command line, but not in a script.
+-  The variable ``ans`` is set to the value of the last expression issued in an interactive session, but not set when Julia code is run in other ways.

 Noteworthy differences from R
 -----------------------------